Susana Sumelzo

-Susana Sumelzo Jordán (born 1969) is a Spanish politician of the Spanish Socialist Workers' Party (PSOE) who has been serving as secretary of state for ibero-america since 2023.
+Susana Sumelzo Jordán (born 1969) is a Spanish politician of the Spanish Socialist Workers' Party (PSOE) who has been serving as Secretary of State for Ibero-America since 2023.
 Previously, she served as member of the Congress of Deputies from 2011 to 2024, representing the province of Zaragoza.

 Early life and career

 Born on 22 December 1969 in Zaragoza, Sumelzo graduated in law at the University of Zaragoza.
-She later worked for a time at a law firm, as well as a 8-year spell at the Provincial Deputation of Zaragoza.
+She later worked for a time at a law firm, as well as an eight-year spell at the Provincial Deputation of Zaragoza.

 Political career

 Early beginnings

 Sumelzo joined the Spanish Socialist Workers' Party (PSOE) in 1990, when she was 20 years old.
 She ran as PSOE senatorial candidate for the province of Zaragoza vis-à-vis the 2008 general election; Sumelzo was elected and she served as member of the Upper House for its 8th term integrated within the Socialist Parliamentary Group.